code-chronicles-code/leetcode-curriculum/README.md

 ```

 There's no limit to how much you can customize your .zprofile!
+There's no limit to how much you can customize your .zprofile!

+In case you're curious what _my_ .zprofile looks like:

 In case you're curious what _my_ .zprofile looks like: